wensir365/pkugcm/doc/readme.md

 # Change Log

+## 2017-Mar-29: Make "doc" directory and produce PDF for all sources

+Creat "doc" directory and move LICENSE and readme.md into it.
+Make "make_srcpdf" script to produce a PDF book for all sources in ../src and readme.md.

 ## 2017-Mar-28: Rename directory puma to src

 Rename "puma", the directory of all fortran source code, into "src", to make the directory structure neater.